GENERAL INFORMATION:

 Everett streets are named after each of the three founders, Colby Avenue, Hoyt Avenue, Hewitt Avenue and Bond Street named for Judge Hiram Bond, President of the Everett & Monte Cristo Railroad.

-Historical Waltz Meeting Center
+FEATURES: Historical Heritiage Historical Waltz Meeting Center Naval Station Farmer Market

 Situated at the mouth of the Snohomish River on Possession Sound, the Port of Everett was established 1918 includes both a deep-water commercial seaport and a marina with over 2000 slips.
 It is home port to the Navy and Kimberly-Clark paper mill.
 Redevelopment began in 2006 to convert the north end of the waterfront into a community of maritime business, retail shops and condominiums.
 The waterfront is also home to the Everett Yacht Club, which was founded in 1907, although it existed as early as 1895.